 EDFN 508/Introduction to Research

 Foundations and Multicultural Education and Data Based Decision Making:

-EDFN 520/Social Problems & Education
+EDFN 520/Leadership for Social Justice

+OF

 EDFN 521/Cultural Foundations of Education

-Specialization:
+Specialization:EDAD 525/Introduction to Educational Leadership

-EDAD 525/Introduction to Educational Administration
+EDAD 323/Introduction to Educational Lea

 †SUPV 520/Staff Supervision

 †EDAD 617/Advanced School Leadership: Supervision/Admin

 EDAD 530/Group Dynamics for Educational Leaders

 EDAD 572/School Law

 EDAD 540/School Finance

 Curriculum and Resource Management:

 †CURR 514/Curriculum Theory and Practice

 †CURR 555 or †ELEM555/Advanced Study of Curriculum

-Development for Children and Adolescence
+Development for Children and

+Adolescence

-Internship:
+Internship: 6 cr.

-EDAD 691/Fall Internship in Educational Leadership I EDAD 692/Spring Internship in Educational Leadership II EDAD 693/Summer Internship in Educational Leadership III Culminating Experience Requirement:
+EDAD 691/Principalship I

+EDAD 692/Principalship II

+EDAD 693/Principalship III

+Culminating Experience Requirement:

-EDAD 700/Comprehensive Examination Post-Master's Certification Program in Educational Leadership (EDAD_SCT02) Donald Leake, Coordinator, Graduate Programs in Educational Leadership The 30-credit Post-Master's Certification Program (non-degree) in Educational Leadership is designed for individuals who wish to become certified as school leaders and who already hold a master's or doctoral degree.
+EDAD 700/Comprehensive Examination Post-Master's Certification Program in Educational Leadership (EDAD\SCT02)\ Linda Mayger, Coordinator, Graduate Programs in Educational Leadership The 30-credit Post-Master's Certification Program (non-degree) in Educational Leadership is designed for individuals who wish to become certified as school leaders and who already hold a master's or doctoral degree.
 This program is also available through the College's global program.
 Upon completion, participants will be eligible to apply for the initial certification for a New Jersey School Principal License.
-They may also apply for Supervisor Certification with the completion of additional curriculum course work, provided the candidate meets all requirements of the current New Jersey Administrative Code.
-Courses that lead to Supervisor Certification are noted with the following: †.
-(See also Supervisor Certification Course Work.)
+Courses that lead to Supervisor Certification are noted with the following: †: (See also Supervisor Certification Course Work.)
 Admission Requirements:

-Undergraduate and graduate degree from an accredited college or university Competitive GPA †These courses may be applied toward the Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code.
-252943 001-092 r4.indd 37 8/1/18 9:46 PM Valid provisional or standard New Jersey or equivalent out-of-state instructional or educational services certificate.
-Applicants typically provide documentation evidencing completion of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate.
-Evidence of leadership ability and experience A personal interview with selected faculty members Other factors, including strength of letters of recommendation, motivation and readiness to pursue graduate study, and equity considerations (individuals who will increase the diversity of the graduate students in the program are especially encouraged to apply) Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate (NJAC 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office Post-Master's Certification Program (EDAD_SCT02) (Students enter as individual at their own pace) Program Requirements:
+Undergraduate and graduate degree from an accredited college or university Competitive GPA Valid provisional or standard New Jersey or equivalent out-of-state instructional or educational services certificate.
+Applicants typically provide documentation evidencing completion of three years of educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate.
+Evidence of leadership ability and experience A personal interview with selected faculty members Other factors, including strength of letters of recommendation, motivation and readiness to pursue graduate study, and equity considerations (individuals who will increase the diversity of the graduate students in the program are especially encouraged to apply) Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate (NJAC 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office †These courses may be applied toward the Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code.
+267941\001-099\r1.indd 38 24/07/19 6:35 pm 3 cr.